Have you ever witnessed (or even experienced) a scrum team that had work in Scrum Framework for quite some time but still act like a baby scrum?

 Have I Done Something Wrong?

-Most common root cause I see is that the Scrum Master is worry that the Sprint execution is not smooth, the product delivery is not as planned, even worse… The Scrum Master doesn’t believe that the team can perform without him.
+Most common root cause I see is that the Scrum Master is worry that the Sprint execution (more to mechanical) is not smooth, the product delivery is not as planned, even worse… The Scrum Master doesn’t believe that the team can perform without him.